MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

     "{<property>}": "Implicitly binds to `$data.<property>`",
     "$data": "The current data object",
     "$root": "The root data object.
-Useful when iterating to escape to parent object", "$index": "The current index when iterating",
+Useful when iterating to escape to parent object", "$index": "The current index when iterating"
-    "$host": "Access properties of the host *(not working yet)*" }
+}
 ```